MasonEgger/website/my_site/content/blog/year_of_linux_desktop.md

     ```

 ## VSCode and Remote Execution

 On top of all this Linuxy greatness Microsoft added Remote Execution plugins
 for their popular IDE VSCode.
-These Remote Execution modules seemlessly sync
+These Remote Execution modules seamlessly sync
-your workspace with an enviroment to enable you to run and test your code
+your workspace with an environment to enable you to run and test your code
 as if it were running on Linux.
 Currently the Remote Execution plugins support
 Docker containers, SSH to servers, and WSL.
 So now, instead of simply editing
 our code in a text editor in the Windows Terminal (which is how I do a lot of
 my programming) I can now open VSCode and it thinks it's running in a Linux
 environment with _minimal_ configuration.

 So let's set this up and complete the puzzle.